January 13, 2025

 Nutrition: How to maintain your weight during cancer treatment

-“Throughout treatment, many symptoms interfere with a person’s ability to eat adequately,” Taylor said.
+“Throughout treatment, many symptoms interfere with a person’s ability to eat adequately,” Thomas said.
 “An individual’s need for calories and protein also increases.
 This can lead to malnutrition, which has been associated with decreased tolerance to cancer therapy, greater treatment toxicities and increased mortality.”
 If you’re struggling with your appetite or have experienced weight loss, here are some strategies to consider for living with cancer:

 Movement: The importance of exercise during cancer treatment